Selling Large Gun Collections And Trusts & Estate Guns

 No Conflict of Interest: Many of the previously listed options can provide an unfortunate conflict of interest.
 Gun stores that buy low or other businesses that consign for a “sliding scale” are two easy examples.
 At RIAC, we keep it simple with a shared goal: a high sale price.
 When you make money, we make money.
 It’s as simple as that.
 And since we’ve been #1 in the world since 2003, it’s easy to see we’re pretty good at it.

 No Hidden Fees: Lots of places will sell your guns, but want to charge fees for any number of reasons: insurance, storage, photography, shipping, handling, etc. These charges are often only discovered once an itemized statement has been provided after the sale.
 At RIAC we charge one thing – a simple, all-inclusive percentage.
 With just one up-front number that you agree to prior to the sale, we take care of the rest, making sure your item receives top care, the best marketing in the industry, and is seen by collectors around the world.

-Of course, any of these options may be exercised while still on earth!
+Of course, any of these options may be exercised prior to a collection entering a trust!
 Many people choose to do just that, taking great comfort and satisfaction in knowing that their collection was dispersed appropriately to people that love it or watching the proceeds benefit a cause or someone important to them.
 Whenever your choices take place, we cannot overstate the importance of having a plan in place.
 It eases the burden on those left behind, both financially and mentally, and will leave you feeling more secure as well.

 Regardless if you have a handful of guns from an estate, a large gun collection of guns that spans rooms, or extremely high dollar and rare firearms, RIAC can help.